Water, High-Altitude Condensates, and Possible Methane Depletion in the Atmosphere of the Warm Super-Neptune WASP-107b: Composition of the Atmosphere

 \subsubsection{Methane Abundance}

-We ran two additional retrievals to explore whether methane depletion is the underlying cause of the inferred low C/O. Even though water is the dominant absorber in the WFC3 bandpass, there is enough methane opacity to change the shape of the spectral features at a detectable level for high precision data.
+If methane is present in the atmosphere, it has a strong spectral feature centered at $1.4\,\mu$m.
+This feature overlaps the water feature, but has a wider shape.
+Our data are precise enough to distinguish this subtle difference in feature shape, so to explore whether methane depletion is the underlying cause of the inferred low C/O, we ran two additional retrievals.
 In one test, we assumed chemical equilibrium but excluded methane opacity.
 This set-up resulted in a much broader distribution of C/O values ($0.02 - 1.6$ at $1\,\sigma$).
 We also performed a ``free" retrieval that varied the abundances of CH$_4$, H$_2$O and NH$_3$ with no assumption of chemical equilibrium.
-The $3\,\sigma$ upper limit on methane abundance is $1.2\times10^{-3}$, ruling out the the predicted equilibrium methane content at photospheric temperature and pressure (700 Kelvin, 10 mbar), for a composition with solar C/O and $3\,\times$ solar metallicity.
-We chose $3\times$ solar as a benchmark for comparison because this is the median metallicity from the chemical equilibrium retrieval.
-Based on these tests, we conclude that the atmosphere of WASP-107b is depleted in methane relative to expectations for a solar abundance pattern.
-By contrast, the water abundance ($6\times10^{-6} - 2\times10^{-3}$) is consistent with predictions for solar composition.
+The $3\,\sigma$ upper limit on methane abundance is $1.4\times10^{-3}$.
+This value is in tension with expectations for a solar abundance pattern: for $3.7\times$ solar metallicity, $650$ K, and $5\times10^{-4}$ bar (the median retrieved photosphere properties), the expected methane abundance is $1.2\times10^{-3}\times$ solar (for solar C/O).
+Based on these tests, we conclude that the atmosphere of WASP-107b is likely depleted in methane relative to expectations for a solar abundance pattern.
+By contrast, the water abundance from the free retrieval ($6\times10^{-6} - 2\times10^{-3}$) is consistent with predictions for solar composition.